markcornwell/spacewar/README.md

 ## Monetization

 It turns out that Amazon does not give out high volume AWS services for free.
-If a few hundred thousand people showed up on my server one weekend, I might see a very high bill a the end of the month.
+If a few hundred thousand people showed up on my server one weekend, I would see a disturbingly high bill a the end of the month.
 How am I going to pay that bill?
 I dont' want to get stiffed for a couple of grand so that other can have fun.
 I'm a nice guy, but I have limits.
 A good market solution would be that all these users give someting in return so that we can all pay off Amazon and everyone is happy.